jderocher/Plugins/README.md

 	https://www.vuevent.com

-2. Create an publishing application for your business:
+2. Create a publishing application for your business or organization:

 	https://www.vuevent.com/o/applications